ChoGGi/AutoHotkey-Scripts/README.md

 ### ProcessChanger.ahk
-Sets Priority, IO Priority, and Affinity (also has run/kill list) Loops through process list every %iDelay% also checks list on window created
+Sets Priority, IO Priority, and Affinity (also has run/kill list) Loops through process list every *Delay* also checks list on window created

 ProcessChanger.exe "Process name" will return the affinity mask